 Perhaps old fashioned, I still love to read a real physical book that I can smell, touch and have rest upon my nightstand.
 Cozying up in a chair in my comfies with a good book is the best…throw in a rainy day and a fire in the fireplace…well, now I’m in heaven!

-My bookshelves are filled with my favorites and I am constantly sharing my “finds” with friends, lending them out like a “fun-size” library.
-Who doesn’t love a great book recommendation, especially from someone you know and love?
-Life is busy.
-So when we do find time to grab a book, we want it to be worthy of the spare moments we’ve set aside.
+Over the years, I’ve read countless novels across genres, but today I’m sharing what I consider the best books I’ve ever read — my favorite books of all time.
+My bookshelves are filled with these tried-and-true favorites, and I’m constantly sharing my book recommendations with friends, lending them out like a little “fun-size” library.
+Who doesn’t love a great book recommendation, especially from someone you know and trust?
+Life is busy, so when we do carve out time to read, we want it to be worthy of those precious spare moments.

-I have a long list of books I’ve read and truly enjoyed, so picking out twelve that I would consider top of my list was no easy endeavor.
+I have a long list of books I’ve truly enjoyed, so narrowing it down to just twelve must-read books was no easy task.
 (Full disclosure: I originally set out to pick my top ten, but just couldn’t do it!)
-These are books that if they aren’t already considered classics, are well are their way to having the distinction.
-Interestingly, many I’ve chosen lean towards historical fiction.
-I’m listing my top two picks and then listing them in no particular order.
-I do, however, reserve the right update this list as I continue to tackle my “to be read” pile.
-Okay, here goes:
+These are stories that, if they aren’t already considered classics, are well on their way to the distinction.

 2. East of Eden – John Steinbeck